shapeshed/flim.shapeshed.com/src/_posts/api-design-for-an-event-driven-world.md

 ## The Enigma that is REST

 I'm a disciple of [REST][6] but like many I find it frustrating and enigmatic.
-It is designed by a Yoda like figure in Ray Fielding who occassionally clarifies parts of what REST should and shouldn't be.
+It was [defined][9] by a Yoda like figure in [Roy Fielding][8] who occassionally [clarifies][10] parts of what REST should and shouldn't be.
 Broadly I follow the convention that has emerged in the last few years around web APIs.
 In the context of the web I would much rather be using REST than RPC or SOAP.
 In short although I have a few annoyances I'm sold on REST.

 ## Enter JavaScript